JJunHan/ESP32-Thermal-Gyro/README.md

 Mini project that i designed on EASYEDA consisting of an ESP32 with thermal and gyro sensors on a 2 layer PCB.

+Read the [things to take note](#things-to-take-note) below if you are interested to reproduce this project :)

 ## Features

 - Gyroscope, Accelerometer (MPU-6050_C24112)